getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 ## GPU Context

-Describes the GPU of the device.
+GPU context describes the GPU of the device.

 `name`: